timothyrenner/turbine/README.md

 The gather route reads from multiple input channels and _concatenates_ their messages into a vector that gets passed to a single output channel.
 This route will block until all of the input channels produce values, which makes it a dangerous route to put into a topology; it can plug the whole thing up.
-For batch-type jobs this isn't a concern, but if there's a possibility of data loss for a streaming job it can cause trouble unless all of the input channels are source from the same input (imagine using `scatter` on three separate channels and unifying them later).
+For batch-type jobs this isn't a concern, but if there's a possibility of data loss for a streaming job it can cause trouble unless all of the input channels are sourced from the same input (imagine using `scatter` on three separate channels and unifying them later).
 Here's what it will look like syntactically:

 ```clojure